Cultural Differences in International Merger and Acquisitions

 The outcome, however, wasn’t that successful.

 In Japanese culture, trust and attention to others’ feelings are essential.
-This means that Japanese business people value personal relationships more than dry facts.
+This means that Japanese businesspeople value personal relationships more than dry facts.
 What is important is how you value your client and how you treat him.
-This differs greatly with a strictly fact-based and pragmatic approach of the German counterpart.
+This differs greatly from a strictly fact-based and pragmatic approach of the German counterpart.